webpack/webpack.js.org/src/content/plugins/ignore-plugin.md

 As of [moment](https://momentjs.com/) 2.18, all locales are bundled together with the core library (see [this GitHub issue](https://github.com/moment/moment/issues/2373)).

-The `requestRegExp` parameter passed to `IgnorePlugin` is not tested against the resolved file names or absolute module names being imported or required, but rather against the _string_ passed to `require` or `import` _within the source code where the import is taking place_.
+The `resourceRegExp` parameter passed to `IgnorePlugin` is not tested against the resolved file names or absolute module names being imported or required, but rather against the _string_ passed to `require` or `import` _within the source code where the import is taking place_.
 For example, if you're trying to exclude `node_modules/moment/locale/*.js`, this won't work:

 ```diff
 -new webpack.IgnorePlugin(/moment\/locale\//);